-Dates, times and locations are listed on the Allied Health website (http://www.sdmesa.edu/academics/schools-departments/allied-health/index.shtml).
+Dates, times and locations are listed on the individual program websites and the Allied Health website (Allied Health Resources | Admission & Enrollment | San Diego Mesa College (sdmesa.edu)).
 Please note that college parking policies are in effect.
 Also, be sure to check the website for any date, time or location updates.